 Filing a Suit for Freedom

-The practice of hiring out slaves may have been convenient for the owner, but it was not a positive experience for most slaves.
+The practice of hiring out enslaved people may have been convenient for the enslaver, but it was not a positive experience for most enslaved people.
 On April 6, 1846, Dred and Harriet Scott each filed separate petitions in the Circuit Court of St. Louis to gain their freedom from Irene Emerson.
 Francis Murdock was their lawyer.
 Unable to read or write, Scott perhaps relied on advice from the Blow family, with whom he had renewed contact since returning to St. Louis.
-Additionally, Harriet Scott knew John R. Anderson, the minister of the Second African Baptist Church, who had helped other slaves file petitions for their freedom in Missouri courts.
+Additionally, Harriet Scott knew John R. Anderson, the minister of the Second African Baptist Church, who had helped other enslaved people file petitions for their freedom in Missouri courts.

 Irene Emerson quickly made arrangements for the Scotts to be put under the charge of the St. Louis County sheriff.
 For almost ten years, from March 17, 1848, until March 18, 1857, Dred Scott and his family would be in the sheriff’s custody.
 The sheriff was responsible for hiring out the Scotts and collecting and keeping their wages until the freedom suit was resolved.